-The French fashion brand Saint-Honore has finally expanded its Worldcode family of affordable watches with a quartz-powered diver.
+The French fashion brand Saint-Honore has finally expanded its affordable Worldcode family with a quartz-powered diver.
 Although the new Saint-Honore Worldcode Diving Quartz (ref.
-861202 71DBN) model sports all the necessary attributes of a diver and features different finish to its highly legible dial, the family DNA is clearly here, which is good.
+861202 71DBN) model sports all the necessary attributes of a diver and features different finish to its highly legible dial, the family DNA is still here, which is good.

-The task of applying the family design language to the new model was, probably, not really difficult since the original Saint-Honore Worldcode Automatic that was revealed a year ago, too, boasted quite a sporty appearance.
+The task of applying the family design language to the new model was, probably, not difficult since the original Saint-Honore Worldcode Automatic that was revealed a year ago, too, boasted a sporty appearance.
 Judging by the look of this watch, all they had to do, was to put a unidirectional rotating bezel on an existing case and make it more legible for diving purposes with a painted aluminum inlay.
 The dial, too, needed some upgrades in terms of contrast and overall legibility, but, again, it wasn’t too much work.

 As you can see on the photos below, the three Arabic numerals are now even bigger and bolder, as are the stick-shaped hour markers and the hands.
 All these elements of the dial are generously covered with a luminous substance that will make the watch more legible at night (just don’t expect much from it: watches in this price range rarely sport particularly bright and long-lasting luminous compounds.)

-The body of the piece, while retaining the same shape and proportions, has also been increased in size to more prominent 43 millimeters.
+The body, while retaining the same shape and proportions, has also been increased in size to more prominent 43 millimeters.
 Gone is the angular crown guard and the setting crown itself was changed for a more elegant job, which is decorated with a stamped Saint-Honore logo.
 The lack of the crown guards makes the watch visually lighter and a bit more versatile -a major factor for those who plan to keep it in a daily rotation-, although it also makes the Worldcode Diving more susceptible to damage, especially if you plan to use it as an actual diving companion.